-There are a number of issues that should have been and were discussed:
+There are a number of issues to consider:

 - What issues were most likely to drive defection was a fun part of the conversation?